Ron Simpkins: Professional football

-Simpkins was drafted by the Cincinnati Bengals in the seventh round (167th overall pick) of the 1980 NFL Draft.
+Simpkins was selected by the Cincinnati Bengals in the seventh round (167th overall pick) of the 1980 NFL draft.
 He signed with the Bengals in May 1980.
 As a rookie, he started two games following an injury to Glenn Cameron.

 Simpkins did not appear in any games during the 1981 NFL season.
 He returned in 1982 but was cut by the Bengals during the first week of September 1981.
 He returned to the Bengals midseason in 1982, appearing in five games as a backup.
 In 1983, he appeared in 15 games as a backup linebacker.
 Simpkins finally became a starter for the 1984 and 1985 Bengals, appearing in all 32 games, including 20 games as a starter.
 In 1986, Simpkins returned to a backup role for the Bengals.
 Following the 1987 preseason, Simpkins was cut by the Bengals in the first week of September.

 After being cut by the Bengals, Simpkins did not play in the NFL during the 1987 season.
 He signed with the Green Bay Packers in May 1988.
 After being cut late in the preseason, he was re-signed by the Packers in late September 1988.
 He appeared in seven games, all as a backup, for the Packers during the 1988 NFL season.

 Between 1980 and 1988, Simpkins appeared in 91 NFL games, 22 of them as a starter.